khesualdo/CalgaryHacks-2018/README.md

 Theme: "Long-range Internet of Things".

-Shootify is a scalable and reliable gunshot alerting analysis system for a Smart City.
+Shootify is a scalable and reliable gunshot alerting analysis system for Smart City.

 [Devpost](https://devpost.com/software/cerobuks)